Pipeline & Science

-If someone you love was recently diagnosed with Krabbe disease, you are the reason we are aiming everything we have – our time, talents, and resources – towards safely, effectively, and expediently bringing healing to Krabbe patients.
-We are more than just a company; we are a collection of real people that care deeply about connecting with, listening to, and understanding the patients and families we serve.
-If you or someone close to you has been affected by Krabbe and you’d like to connect with us, simply reach out at firstname.lastname@example.org.
+If someone you love was recently diagnosed with Krabbe disease, you are the reason we are aiming – our time, talents, and resources – towards safely, effectively, and expediently bringing health and a better quality of life to patients with Krabbe disease.
+We are more than just a company; we are a collection of people that care deeply about connecting with, listening to, and understanding the patients and families we serve.
+If you or someone close to you has been affected by Krabbe and you’d like to connect with us, simply reach out at.
 We’re here to listen, learn, and help however we can.

 1. Bascou, N., A. DeRenzo, M. D. Poe, and M. L. Escolar.
 2018.
 'A prospective natural history study of Krabbe disease in a patient cohort with onset between 6 months and 3 years of life', Orphanet J Rare Dis, 13: 126.